logo times and dates

 Dr. Plosker has been an Associate Professor at USF, and the Division Director of USF IVF and Reproductive Endocrinology, since USF IVF's inception in October 2006.
 He and the USF IVF team take pride in being leaders at the forefront of Assisted Reproductive Technology and infertility treatments, and in providing individualized, compassionate, patient care.

 Dr. Plosker attended medical school and residency in Obstetrics and Gynecology at The University of Western Ontario in London, Canada.
-Residency was followed by fellowship in Reproductive Endocrinology and Infertility at The University of California, San Francisco followed residency.
-Dr. Plosker returned to Canada to join the ObGyn Faculty at The University of Toronto in the from 1989-1992.
+Residency was followed by fellowship in Reproductive Endocrinology and Infertility at The University of California, San Francisco.
+Dr. Plosker returned to Canada to join the ObGyn Faculty at The University of Toronto from 1989-1992.
 He immigrated to the United States in 1992, entering practice in Fall River, Massachusetts where he was Chair of the Department of Obstetrics and Gynecology at Charlton Memorial Hospital from 1999-2002.
 He joined the Division of Reproductive Medicine and Infertility at Women & Infant's Hospital of Rhode Island in 2000, and the clinical faculty at Brown Medical School in 2002.
 At Brown, he was the Director of the donor egg program, received four Dean's Teaching Excellence awards, and was chosen as a Top Full-time Faculty Teacher of the Year on three occasions.
+Since joining USF, Dr. Plosker has overseen dynamic growth in the IVF program, which did over 200 IVF cycles last year and serves patients both in the Tampa Bay region and internationally.

 Return to top of page